 Culinary Tips for the Best Quinoa Salad

-Be sure to toast the almonds as indicated in the recipe.
-It really improves the flavor!
-If using whole almonds, toast first, then chop.
-If using already sliced almonds, toast in a skillet on the stovetop.
+Be sure to toast the almonds; it really improves the flavor!
+If using whole almonds, toast in the oven, then chop.
+If using sliced or slivered raw almonds, toast in a skillet on the stovetop.

-- Quinoa: any whole grain will work, but we recommend against using oats.
-Choose intact whole grains that keep their shape like brown rice, farro, wild rice, and barley.
+- Quinoa: any whole grain will work, but we recommend against oats.
+Choose intact whole grains that keep their shape like brown rice, farro, wild rice, rye berries, wheat berries, and barley.
 Refined grains like white rice can be subbed, but the salad won’t be quite as nutritious.

 - Fresh Parsley: substitute regular curly parsley.
-However, note that Italian parsley is more flavorful; curly is better left to garnishing.
-Other fresh herbs such as basil or dill can also be used, but they have stronger flavors, so use according to your taste preferences.
+However, note that Italian parsley is more flavorful; curly is better for garnishing.
+Other fresh herbs such as basil or dill can also be used, but they have stronger flavors, so adjust to taste.
 We don’t recommend using dried herbs in this recipe; fresh herbs add a brightness that can’t be matched.

-- Feta Cheese: substitute goat cheese, parmesan, or asiago.
+- Feta Cheese: substitute goat cheese, blue cheese, parmesan, or asiago.

 - Dates: substitute any other dried fruit.
 You can also use pre-chopped dates, but keep in mind that these are often coated in oat flour which may slightly alter the texture and flavor of your final dish.
 For larger dried fruits such as prunes, apricots, or figs, dice into small pieces.

-- Almonds: any nut will work, just make sure they are sliced, slivered, or chopped and toasted.
+- Almonds: any nut will work (except peanuts).
+Make sure they are sliced, slivered, or chopped and toasted.

 - Vinaigrette: any store bought or homemade vinaigrette dressing can work, but keep in mind the flavor you’re trying to achieve.
-If using store bought vinaigrette, select a kind with ingredients that you can recognize and pronounce.
+If using store bought vinaigrette, select a kind with ingredients that you recognize.
 Use our ingredient guide for direction.

 Want a vegan grain salad?
 Leave out the feta cheese.